 This ease of use will make sure you maximize the organic growth of your mailing list through people sharing it.

-Social media should be a key part of any new company’s advertising, but in order to maximize email list growth, it is important to utilize CTA cards.
+Social media should be a key part of any new company’s advertising, but to maximize email list growth, it is important to use CTA cards.
 These are additions to your video, which appear on the right of the video underneath the “more information” icon, presenting useful information and links.

-If you have a Youtube video about a product or service, these cards are the perfect opportunity to present your call to action.
-Youtube is not the only social media that utilizes cards.
+If you have a YouTube video about a product or service, these cards are the perfect opportunity to present your call to action.
+YouTube is not the only social media site that uses cards.
 Twitter also uses cards to drive traffic to your email list sign up in a similar way.

 This strategy will make sure that more interested users find and sign up for your email list.
 The CTR of this strategy depends significantly on your video’s viewer retention rate because the cards are usually placed towards the latter part of the video so that viewers don’t get distracted from the video at the beginning and click off it.

-The overall takeaway here is that for people to hand over their sensitive details for an email list, they require a few key attributes from your company.
+The overall takeaway here is that for people to hand over their sensitive details to an email list, they require a few key attributes from your company.

-A customer needs to trust the company, the company needs to offer some form of value back to the customer, and the sign-up process has to be quick and easy for the customer.
+A customer needs to trust your business.
+You need to offer some form of value back to the customer, and the sign-up process has to be quick and easy for the customer.